← Back to Directory

 Real EstateReal Estate AgentsInternal Tool

-How Barrett Linburg Gave Claude Full Context on a 50-Property Real Estate Operation Before Typing a Word
+How a 50 Property Real Estate Operation Gave Claude Full Context Before Typing a Word

 The Strategy

-Barrett Linburg, co-founder of Savoy Equity, runs three operating companies and manages 50-plus multifamily properties across Texas.
-Every time he opened Claude, he was doing the same thing: re-explaining the business.
+Every time a real estate operator opens Claude, they do the same thing: re-explain the business.
 How it makes money.
 Who owns what.
 Key metrics.
 Pricing.
 Team structure.
-He was onboarding the same employee every morning and then wondering why AI felt slow.
+It is like onboarding the same employee every morning and then wondering why AI feels slow.
+Barrett Linburg, co-founder of Savoy Equity, runs three operating companies and manages 50 plus multifamily properties across Texas — and he got tired of repeating himself.
 The fix was not a new AI tool.
 It was a filing system.
 Barrett built a structured knowledge base in Obsidian — free software that stores markdown files locally on your computer — and connected it directly to Claude Code.
 Now every session starts with the full operation already loaded.
 Claude knows the team, the numbers, the processes, and the relationships between them before Barrett types a single word.
 The architecture has three components.
 Obsidian holds the knowledge base as a collection of short, focused markdown files — one topic per file.
 Claude Code connects directly to the vault on his local hard drive, reading files without uploads, without cloud storage, and without file size limits.
 A single master instruction file tells Claude how the company works, what role it plays in the operation, and how to navigate the knowledge base.
 The result is a briefed-in chief of staff that never forgets.
 For real estate operators who handle sensitive client data, financial records, and deal structures, the local-only approach solves a problem that Claude Projects cannot.
 Projects put your files on Anthropic servers and cap how much context you can load.
 The Obsidian setup removes both constraints.
 Your data never leaves your machine and your context has no ceiling.

 How It Works